yokurang/mechanised-reasoning/week-01/README.md

 the rest of the section reflects what is in the .v file, and should be revised based on my comments on the said .v file.

----

-4.8

-That's not the point of the mini-project: the point is to rebuild your familiarity with reasoning about accumulator-based functions.

 ------

 S5